OptQuest for Simul8

 It is the Objective of this tutorial to identify the most appropriate number of staff in each skill level to maximize throughput.

 We are told that it is possible to employ between 1 and 20 staff members in each Skill Set, have the budget to purchase up to 5 Sorting machines, 3 Make It 1 machines, 3 make It 2 machines and 2 Packing machines.
 It is currently not possible to affect the supply, or flow of items into the simulation.

 Getting Started with OptQuest for Simul8

 Add relevant Simul8 results to the Simul8 KPI Summary.
-Any results entered to the Simul8 KPI Summary will be available within OptQuest and may be used as part of the decision and
+Any results entered to the Simul8 KPI Summary will be available within OptQuest and may be used as part of the decision and optimization process.

 Normally you should consider what the objective of the OptQuest trial is going to be - for example, you may want to maximize throughput or minimize queue time, and also consider what parameters you will allow to change - for example, staff numbers may vary between 1 and 10 staff.

 Open the Makepack2 simulation and then add the Number Complete result from the End Point, and the Number of Skill Type Available from each of the 3 Resources.